Hunter Boot Ltd: Wartime production

 Production of Wellington boots was dramatically boosted with the advent of World War I, when the company was asked by the War Office to construct a sturdy boot suitable for the conditions in flooded trenches.
 The mills ran day and night to produce immense quantities of these trench boots.
 In total, 1,185,036 pairs were made to cope with the Army's demands.
 The Wellington boot was envied by German soldiers during World War I and its dependability was seen to contribute to the British army's success.

 For World War II, the company was again called upon to supply vast quantities of Wellington and thigh boots.
-Eighty percent of production was for war materials - from ground sheets to life belts and gas masks.
+Eighty per cent of production was for war materials - from ground sheets to life belts and gas masks.
 In the Netherlands, forces were working in flooded conditions which demanded Wellingtons and tight boots in vast supplies.

 By the end of the war, the Wellington had become popular among men, women and children for wear in wet weather.
 It had become far roomier with a thick sole and rounded toe.
 Also, with the rationing of that time, labourers began to use them for daily work.